 However, there are two benefits to using alkaline water compared to antacids or acid reducers.
 First, water is a natural remedy free of more complex chemicals.
 Second, as we mentioned at the beginning of this discussion, hydration is essential to good health and good digestion.
 For some, a natural remedy like alkaline water is a more attractive alternative.
 Now, will it work?

 RefluxMD’s Alkaline Water Study

-RefluxMD, with the assistance of AQUAhydrate®, a water company producing bottled alkaline water with a pH of 9 or higher, is about to tested this theory.
+RefluxMD, with the assistance of AQUAhydrate®, a water company producing bottled alkaline water with a pH of 9 or higher, tested this theory.
 RefluxMD asked select RefluxMD members to track their symptoms and medication use for twelve days prior to switching to alkaline water, and then track the same data for twelve days while consuming alkaline water.
 We posted the results in an article titled; Relieve heartburn symptoms by drinking alkaline water.
 Frankly, we were surprised and you might be too!